hfiel/hfiel.github.io/wiki/ml/rocm_radeon_rx_6700xt.md

 Desired goals:

+ - All inside a container (to avoid messing with the native OS versions)
  - PyTorch 2.4
  - Jupyter notebook 7.2

-Both should be running using the GPU.
+Both programs should be running using the GPU.

 ## First steps